tinymce/tinymce-docs/modules/ROOT/pages/introduction-to-premium-selfhosted-services.md

----
-layout: default
-title: Server-side component installation
+# Server-side component installation
-description: Server-side components for premium plugins like spelling as-you-type.
+:description: Server-side components for premium plugins like spelling as-you-type.
-keywords: enterprise tinymcespellchecker spell check checker pro imagetools server
+:keywords: enterprise tinymcespellchecker spell check checker pro imagetools server
----

 Some {{site.productname}} Enterprise features require a server-side component.
 If you're using the {{site.cloudname}} solution, we've done all the hard work for you and you can skip this page.
 Alternatively, if you've purchased our Self-hosted solution then please read on.